Brazil judge blocks Chevron, Transocean injunction

 Santos, the author of the injunction request, heads up the Federal Prosecutors’ office in Campos de Goitacazes, Brazil, a city north of Rio de Janeiro and the principal municipality in Brazil’s main oil-producing region.

-Chevron said in a statement it had not received notification from the court of the ruling, but reiterated that its response to the spill followed the law and industry standards.
-“Continuous monitoring of the incident area shows no discernible environmental impact to marine life or human health,” it added.

-Transocean said in a statement: “We welcome the judge’s decision to deny an injunction and we continue to cooperate with the authorities.”
+Transocean said in a statemen: “We welcome the judge’s decision to deny an injunction and we continue to cooperate with the authorities.”

 The 2,400- to 3,000-barrel spill occurred in the Frade field in Brazil’s Campos basin, an offshore area owned 52 percent by Chevron and operated by it.
 The Campos basin is home to more than 80 percent of Brazil’s oil output.